awmckinley/config/modules/net.wol/README.md

-# Wake-On-LAN
+# Remote Wake-up

-Software for sending Wake-on-LAN magic packets to wake up remote computers.
+Tools for remotely powering on network-connected computers using Wake-on-LAN.